parroty/kindle-your-highlights/README.markdown

 ## updates

+* 0.3.0
+ * Change engine from Mechanize to Selenium, as it stopped working due to some unknown reasons.
 * 0.2.0
  * Adding client-side features for HTML output (searching, highlighting)
  * Change output directory in Rakefile (e.g. ../html -> output/html)